WSC Students seeking collaborative enrollment must enroll in at least one WSC course before submitting a collaborative request.

 Courses not eligible for Collaborative Registration are:

 - Courses offered at the same time and manner as WSC.
-Exemptions can only be made through Brittney O'Neill in the Enrollment Services Office.
+Written documentation for an exemption can be submitted to Brittney O'Neill in the Extended Learning Office.

 - Courses that are graduate level.